 Over the weekend I received a really big surprise!
-A long-time friend of mine told me she had two last minute seats at her reservation at Club 33!
+A long-time friend of mine told me she had a last minute seat at her reservation at Club 33!
 Oh my!!!!
-Mr. BFT was not available so I asked my friend Nerissa if she wanted to go, because I know she had never been.

 This was my fifth time inside Club 33 but the first time since the remodel.
-It was exciting to experience the shiny new Club and visit the Court of Angels, one of my favorite spots in Disneyland, again.
+It was exciting to experience the shiny new Club and visit the Court of Angels again, one of my favorite spots in Disneyland.

-The interior of the club looks really nice and shiny.
-There is a lot more light coming in, thanks to all the new windows.
-The old Club had a retro charm about it, like a good ole boys club, and the new Club has a brighter, lighter, more modern feel.
+The interior of the club looks really nice and elegant.
+There is a lot more light coming in thanks to all the new windows.
+The old Club had a retro charm about it, like a “good ole boys” club, and the new Club has a brighter, lighter, more modern feel.
 If you want to see some pictures of the old Club, you can view a very nice collection on the Root Photography blog!

 The old Club was divided into two dining rooms – the larger main dining room and the smaller Trophy Room.
 The Trophy Room was infamous for the “hidden microphones” in the chandeliers (you could still see the mics but allegedly they were turned off years ago due to California privacy laws) and the animatronic vulture which perched in the corner and allegedly interacted with guests (via a Cast Member hidden behind the wall).
 The Trophy Room is now gone, remodeled into part of the kitchen.
 The vulture is still there, though, right by the door.
 And I received a little surprise when I got close to take a picture!
 The vulture welcomed me to the Club and said it was nice to see me … hehe!

 We were seated in the main dining area (Le Grand Salon) at a large roman table for the 10 of us.
-We placed our drink orders: between the two of us we tried the Diamond Martini, the French Martini, the Mint Julep, and the Honey Julep.
+We placed our drink orders: at our table we tried the Diamond Martini (special for the diamond anniversary), the French Martini, the Mint Julep, and the Honey Julep.
 I had to send the Honey Julep back because it was tooooooo strong for me – all whiskey!
 But the rest of the drinks were very good!